microsoft/weblogic-on-azure/javaee/README.md

 * Once WebLogic starts up, go to http://localhost:7001/console/ and log onto the console.
 Unless you changed them, the userid is `weblogic` and the password is `welcome1`.
    * Click on Services -> Data Sources.
 Select New -> Generic Data Source.
-   * Enter the name as 'WebLogicCafeDB', JNDI name as 'jdbc/WebLogicCafeDB' and select the database type to be PostgreSQL.
+   * Enter the name as 'WebLogicDB', JNDI name as 'jdbc/WebLogicDB' and select the database type to be PostgreSQL.
 Click next.
    * Accept the defaults and click next.
 Do not click Finish, even though you could do so.
    * On the next screen select 'Logging Last Resource' and click next.
    * Enter the database name to be 'postgres'.